AbieAnders/MS_Word_Table_Translator/README.md

-# MS_Word_Table_Translator
-A program that creates, fills and translates a table in MS Word.
+This program creates a table in MS Word, fills it with arbitrary values and translates the text.